 The steps for treating a hot spot are:

 When these steps are followed, the hot spot is expected to improve right away and to dry out and scab over within 24-48 hours.
-If the hot spot does not improve quickly, oral antibiotics are a vet will prescribe oral antibiotics.
-If there is more than one hot spot, if the hot spot is painful, or if hot spots are a recurring problem, veterinary attention is advised.
-Complicated hot spots often require additional treatment:
+If the hot spot does not improve quickly, veterinary attention is required.

 By monitoring and treating underlying causes, future hot spots can be prevented.
 Grooming and regular bathing and brushing also help.